Polarimeter to Unify the Corona and Heliosphere (PUNCH): PUNCH instruments

 \subsection{Narrow Field Imager}

-The Narrow Field Imager (NFI) is an externally-occulted compact coronagraph design built by the U.S. Naval Research Laboratory (NRL).
-NFI is diagrammed in Figure \ref{fig:nfi}.
-The instrument is described in detail by \citep{colaninno_2025}; the design is summarized here.
+The Narrow Field Imager (NFI) is an externally-occulted compact coronagraph design built by the U.S. Naval Research Laboratory (NRL). \new{Figure \ref{fig:nfi}.
+The instrument is a cutaway diagram of the instrument.
+Figure \ref{fig:nfi-photo} is a photograph of the instrument undergoing stray light testing inside the SCOTCH vacuum chamber at NRL.} NFI is described in detail by \citep{colaninno_2025}; the design is summarized here.
 NFI builds on a long history of coronagraph development, beginning with \citet{lyot_1930} and extending through OSO-7 \citep{koomen_etal_1975}, Skylab-ATM \citep{macqueen_etal_1974}, Solwind \citep{Sheeley_etal1980}, {SOHO/LASCO} \citep{brueckner_etal_1995}, {STEREO/SECCHI} \citep{howard_etal_2008}, and GOES/CCOR \citep{thernisien2021CCOR,dudley2023CCOR}.

-A front-end baffle assembly (green) supports an A0 aperture with a toothed outer edge that minimizes edge diffraction into the optics, and a pylon and occulter assembly that block direct sunlight from entering the optics.
+\new{In Figure \ref{fig:nfi},} a front-end baffle assembly (green) supports an A0 aperture with a toothed outer edge that minimizes edge diffraction into the optics, and a pylon and occulter assembly that block direct sunlight from entering the optics.
 The occulter is a tapered-ogive\footnote{Readers are reminded that an ``ogive'' is a figure of revolution of a circle, about a non-diameter chord of that circle; or a truncated segment of such a figure.} multi-disk design with a rear-facing conical light trap.
 The multiple disks force multiple diffraction scatter events, strongly attenuating diffracted sunlight.
 The conical light trap absorbs scattered light from the rear of the baffle assembly.
 Most sunlight entering the instrument impacts a spherical Heat Rejection Mirror (HRM) at the back of the baffle assembly, and is focused into the empty space opposite the pylon, and ejected into space.
 The HRM has a central hole that forms the aperture to a lens barrel assembly that focuses light through a polarizing filter wheel (Section \ref{sec:PFW}) onto a CCD detector connected to an interface camera module, and operated by an external Camera Electronics Box (Section \ref{sec:CCD}).
 The entire instrument was closed out, at launch, by a ground-resettable one-time-open door.
 The CCD is cooled by thermal conduction through a thermal strap to a radiator aimed at deep space.
 The entire instrument structure is supported on the spacecraft by a kinematic mount comprising three feet that bolt directly to the \old{top deck of the} spacecraft.

 PUNCH/NFI has an optical focal length of 103~mm and is operated at an aperture of f/4.5, yielding a plate scale of 0.5~arcmin per 15~$\mu$m pixel.
 The field of view covers nearly all position angles $\alpha$ around the Sun, extending across solar elongation (apparent radial) angles $\varepsilon$ from 6~R$_\odot$ to 33~R$_\odot$ (1.5$^\circ$--8.3$^\circ$), with the diffraction ``bright ring'' on the occulter at exactly 1.5$^\circ$ from the Sun itself.
 Images acquired by the instrument are masked on-board PUNCH to 5.7~R$_\odot$ to 32~R$_\odot$, to optimize downlink volume.